-In 2003-2004 his mentor, friend and agent told him to establish a niche, as he did creating art that is very unique in the art world.
+In 2003 his mentor, friend and agent advised him to establish a niche, which he did by creating pieces that are unique in the art world.
 The key was his choice of material.

 Back in the year 2000, Giltner was asked to participate in an art event in Columbia, S.C.
-At the time he couldn't afford canvas to paint on, so he utilized wood and tin from derelict tenant houses located around Chester County.
-After asking permission to salvage the wood and tin, he then dismantled the structures piece by piece, to create his canvasses to paint on.
+At the time he couldn't afford canvas to paint on, so he utilized wood and tin from derelict tenant houses located around Chester County where he grew up.
+After asking permission to salvage, he dismantled the structures piece by piece and procured his "canvasses" to paint on.

 BLUFFTON TODAY by Gwyneth Saunders

 Choppy water, cold air, wet feet, sore hands, bent back.
 It’s not easy being an oysterman working the tides.
 The effort is backbreaking, the hours long, the nights all too short.
 And the culture is fading faster than winter daylight.

 Such images are starkly depicted by Bluffton artist D. Pierce Giltner in his latest collection called "Drack: Oysterman of the Lowcountry," a series of paintings about a May River oysterman by the same name who has followed generations of his family who work the oyster beds.